bigskysoftware/grugbrain.dev/index.md

 sad but true: learn "yes" then learn blame other grugs when fail, ideal career advice

-but grug must be true to grug, and "no" is magic grug word.
+but grug must to grug be true, and "no" is magic grug word.
 Hard say at first, especially if you nice grug and don't like disappoint people (many such grugs!) but  easier over time even though shiney rock pile not as high as might otherwise be

 is ok: how many shiney rock grug really need anyway?